Researcher | Writer | Instructional Designer | Writing Instructor

 I am a doctoral candidate and graduate teaching assistant in the Writing & Rhetoric PhD Program at George Mason University.
 I research topics related to military service members and veterans, digital rhetoric, and theories of networks, participation, and identity.
 My dissertation explores what it means to be an active-duty Marine in the age of social media: to better understand how service members negotiate their personal-professional identities and build networks in social media, and how this impacts their time in service.
 I was awarded George Mason University's Dissertation Completion Grant ($10,000) for Spring 2019, and will defend my dissertation and graduate in Summer 2020.

 Since entering the professional field in 2002, most of my career has been spent in writing, editing, teaching, and researching roles.
-I possess eight years of experience teaching undergraduate writing courses in online, hybrid, and traditional classroom environments.
+I possess nine years of experience teaching undergraduate writing courses in online, hybrid, and traditional classroom environments.
 Currently, I teach professional and technical writing for George Mason University.
-My recent publications include “Writing Faculty on the Marine Corps Base: Building Strong Classroom Communities Through Engagement and Advocacy,” co-authored with Lourdes Fernandez, which was published in the Special Issue on Veterans’ Writing in Reflections: A Journal of Public Rhetoric, Civic Writing, and Service Learning.
+My recent publications include "Closed, Secret, and Military-Connected: forthcoming

 Specialties: Qualitative & mixed methods research; Professional writing; Curriculum design and editing; Writing instruction